CUSTOM CAKES AND CUPCAKES

 Step 4: Frosting the Final Coat

-Spread a generous amount of the light green buttercream over the top of the cake and continue spreading over the sides, keeping the spatula straight against the sides.
+Spread a generous amount of the light green buttercream over the top of the cake and continue spreading over the sides, keeping the spatula straight against the sides, just like when frosting the crumb coat.

 Step 5: Preparing to Decorate